“The Business Design Centre is now classed as one of the best modern day conference and exhibition centres.”

 In the 1980s Sam Morris came to the Agricultural Hall's rescue and bought the building after being fascinated with how this deserted and derelict building might be reborn.
 Sam Morris turned to Renton Howard Wood Levin for architectural advice and redevelopment work began.
 The architectural work began in January 1985.
 One of the initial tasks was to clear away the buildings and accretions which were not going to be kept.

 In October 1986 work was completed and the Business Design Centre opened for business.
 The official opening took place in July the following year (1987) with Prime Minister Margaret Thatcher doing the honours.
-Thirty two years later, the Business Design Centre is now regarded as one of the best modern day conference and exhibition centres, hosting hundreds of events yearly and always providing an exceptional service.
+Thirty four years later, the Business Design Centre is now regarded as one of the best modern day conference and exhibition centres, hosting hundreds of events yearly and always providing an exceptional service.

 Over the last 34 years since the venue was opened, there have been many milestones and historical events.
 In 1988 Princess Diana attracted huge crowds as she opened the New Designers exhibition, showcasing graduating students' design work from across the country.
 Eight years on at the same event Stella McCartney displayed her first graduate collection, getting friends Kate Moss, Naomi Campbell and Yasmin Le Bon to help out on the runway.

 1999 saw the BAFTAs transform the venue into a starlit ballroom with the likes of Elizabeth Taylor, Gwyneth Paltrow, Cate Blanchett and Pierce Brosnan in attendance for a night hosted by Jonathan Ross.
 Over the following years many longstanding conferences and exhibitions have celebrated their own milestones at The BDC, with a host of high profile speakers; particularly memorably in 2005 Tony Blair took to the stage at the CBI conference.

 The most memorable year in recent history for many people was the London 2012 Olympics.
 The venue hosted its longest ever event tenancy welcoming the Czech Olympic House for the duration of the Games.
 The House welcomed 74,000 visitors, poured 72,000 beers and served 6,200 portions of strudel inluding Sebastian Coe, Petr Cech, Tomas Rosicky and Colin Jackson.